wamurti/TempDb-with-hibernate/README.md

 * Find/Show top-5 Lowest Temperature

-## Thanks to the rest of the team: Jonas, Björn and Alexander
+## Thanks to the rest of the team: Jonas, Frej and Alexander